letops/letops/README.md

 ### ⚡ Fun fact: ...

 I am a knowledge-sponge about several subjects, including quantum mechanics, astrophysics, biology, medicine, movies and tv-series.
-For some strage reason this information takes priority over people's names.
+For some strange reason my brain gives it a big priority to this information, so events and people's names get purged from my memory every once in a while.
 Yeah, it is weird.

+### TL;DR

 <!-- YOU MIGHT BE WANDERING, "WHY THE F*** DID YOU BUILT THIS WITH HTML TABLES??"...
 JUST FOR GIGGLES -->
 <table>